saurabh-dhawan/kiwigpt/content/posts/20260330-MCP-channel.md

 ## Why this matters

-We’re moving into a world where AI agents don’t just assist—they act.
+We’re moving into a world where AI agents don’t just assist, they act.

 They trigger workflows, query systems, and make decisions within defined boundaries.